Information we may collect from you

 Where we store your personal data

-Unfortunately the transmission of information via the internet is not completely secure.
-Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to the Website; any transmission is at your own risk.
+The transmission of information via the internet is not completely secure.
+Although we have appropriate security measures in place to reduce the risk of personal data from being accidentally lost, used, disclosed or accessed in an authorised way, we cannot completely guarantee the security of your data transmitted to our website; any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.
-We will retain your information for a reasonable period or as long as the law requires.

 The General Data Protection Rules provide the following rights for individuals: